or see best time to travel summary

 If you want the flexibility of traveling without reservations you may not get your first choice in March, but you should be able to find somewhere to stay – plan on looking for accommodations in the morning.

 Airfare rarely goes on sale for the peak travel months but if it does it’s usually several months in advance.
-If you plan ahead and set a fare alert on a search site like kayak.com there are occasional bargains – In 2019 there were tickets available for half price as the total number of flights set records and competition increased.
-Even more flights have been added over the summer and we’ve found some bargains for 2020.
+If you plan ahead and set a fare alert on a search site like kayak.com there are occasional bargains – In 2022 there were tickets available for half price as the total number of flights set records and competition increased.

 Alternatives to March in Costa Rica